 We take you to Salvador da Bahia for a Traveling Seminar.
 Just bring a camera and your intellectual curiosity.

 The activities and excursions that we arrange are included in your program fee.
-All you need to do is remember to bring your camera!

 From pre-departure to orientation, from on site to re-entry, CET provides you with the support you need every step of the way.